osmosis-labs/mesh-security/docs/consumer/VirtualStaking.md

 * Provide configuration for optional governance multiplier (eg 1 virtual stake leads to 1 tendermint power, but may be 0 or 1 or even 0.5 gov voting power)

-### Reward Withdrawls
+### Reward Withdrawals

 The Virtual Staking Module uses an [EndBlock hook called once per epoch](#epochs) (param setting, eg 1 day).
 This will trigger a `SudoMsg` to each Virtual Staking contract, allowing them to both do a rebalancing with any staking/unstaking in that period, as well as withdraw rewards from all validators.

-When the epoch finishes for one Converter, the Module will withdraw rewards from all delegations that converter made, and send those tokens to the Converter along with the info of which validator these are for.
+When the epoch finishes for one Converter, the Virtual Staking Module will withdraw rewards from all delegations that converter made, and send those tokens to the Converter along with the info of which validator these are for.